softwaremill/ox/doc/basics/error-handling.md

 ## Boundary/break for `Either`s

-To streamline working with `Either` values, ox provides a specialised version of the [boundary/break](https://www.scala-lang.org/api/current/scala/util/boundary$.html) mechanism.
+To streamline working with `Either` values, Ox provides a specialised version of the [boundary/break](https://www.scala-lang.org/api/current/scala/util/boundary$.html) mechanism.

 Within a code block passed to `either`, it allows "unwrapping" `Either`s using `.ok()`.
 The unwrapped value corresponds